The Sony ZV-1 For YouTube

 - Let me say that this is not a review, this is just what I think about the camera in general.

-The ZV-1 has tons of features that I don't personally use or even care for, but I use the camera quite a bit.
-It's my main video camera and I've been filming all of my YouTube videos with it.
-So instead of a review, we'll just talk about some features that matter to me, and how it works in scenarios like YouTube videos, talking heads, B-roll clips etc.
+Instead of a full review, we'll just talk about some features that matter to me, and how it works in scenarios like YouTube videos, talking heads, B-roll clips etc.

 If You Call It A Vlogging Camera One More Time...